Early Help Assessment (EHA)

 - meeting with the child / young person / parents and professionals involved

 - a discussion of what is working well, current concerns and what to do next.

 The Early Help Assessment puts the family at the heart of decisions made about their child.
 It can be used to help children and young people from before they are born, up to 18 years old or 25 if they have additional needs.

 If a number of people are providing support to your child, one of these people may be appointed as a ‘lead professional’.
 This person will keep you informed, listen to your views and support you.
 The named worker will also co-ordinate all the services supporting your child.

 The Early Help Assessment is a shared tool used by everyone working with children and young people in Wandsworth; it enables needs to be spotted early and helps services to be provided in a co-ordinated way.
 A Early Help Assessment stops multiple assessments where families have to repeat the same information to different workers.
-An Integrated Working handbook is available on the FIS Practitioners section to assist professionals in Wandsworth.
+An Integrated Working handbook is available on the Early Help Practitioners hub section to assist professionals in Wandsworth.